voxpupuli/puppet-dnsquery/README.md

 Retrieves DNS TXT records and returns it as an array.
 Each record in the array will be a array containing the strings of the TXT record.

+#### dns_soa

+Retrieves the SOA record of a domain name, and splits the parts into a handy hash.
+The fiels in this hash are: 'expire','minimum','mname','refresh','retry','rname','serial'.